nextapps-de/winbox/README.md

 WinBox provides you some built-in control classes you can pass when creating a window instance.

-> All control classes could be added or removed during lifetime of the window (but state classes like "max" or "min" not, there aren't control classes).
+> All control classes from this list could be added or removed during lifetime of the window (after creation).
+State classes e.g. "max", "min" and "focus" could not be changed manually.

 <table>
     <tr></tr>